'Virgil stay strong' - Depay sends message to injured Liverpool star after Lyon goal | Goal.com

 Memphis Depay has shown his support for injured Liverpool star Virgil van Dijk with a touching gesture while playing for Lyon on Sunday.

-After scoring the opening goal in the Ligue 1 clash against Monaco, Depay lifted his shirt to reveal a message for his Netherlands international team-mate: "Virgil stay strong my brother."
+After scoring the opening goal in the 4-1 Ligue 1 win against Monaco, Depay lifted his shirt to reveal a message for his Netherlands international team-mate: "Virgil stay strong my brother."

 Van Dijk suffered a torn anterior cruciate ligament in his knee after a clash with Everton's Jordan Pickford during the Merseyside derby earlier this month.